 - What's your budget?

-There's no law that says you have to replace all this stereo equipment at one time.
-Many people test the waters by replacing their front speakers first — you can buy a good set of front speakers for as little as $30-$50, depending on the size.
+You don't have to replace all this stereo equipment at one time.
+Many people test the waters by replacing their front speakers first — you can buy a good set of front speakers for as little as $50-$100, depending on the size.

 It's fun to build your system step-by-step, since you get to hear the sonic improvement made by each new piece of equipment.
-If you want to do it all at once, plan on spending roughly 60% of your hard-earned cash on the stereo, 40% for front and rear speakers.
+If you want to do it all at once, plan on spending roughly half of your hard-earned cash on the stereo and half for front and rear speakers.

 - Do you love your factory stereo?